Testing of Minors (under 18, and under 16 years of age)

-Minors are classified as athletes who are under 18 years of age and Drug Free Sport NZ’s policy on minors aims to ensure that the needs of these athletes are met without compromising the integrity of sample collection.
+Minors are classified as athletes who are under 18 years of age and Drug Free Sport New Zealand’s (DFSNZ’s) approach to testing minors is to consider the needs of these younger athletes, whilst still maintaining the integrity of the testing process.
+In particular:

 - We will notify under 18 athletes of their rights and responsibilities regarding the testing process and will endeavour to so whilst in the presence of an adult.

 - We encourage under 18 athletes to have an adult representative with them throughout the testing process.